Is Damage Possible?

 Vibration Damage and its Causes

 Once people find cracking, they may begin to look more carefully for hairline cracking and other forms of damage that they might otherwise have failed to notice.
 Thus, simply becoming more aware of such cracks or other damage during construction is not necessarily proof of construction as the source of the damage (see Damage Causation in the CVDG Pro), per se.
-Indeed, all these arguments are often offered as damage rationalizations (CVDG Pro) by contractors and their paid "experts".
+Indeed, all these arguments are often offered as damage rationalizations (see Counterarguments in the CVDG Pro) by contractors and their paid "experts".

 That said, the experience of watching cracks form as a construction crew used a large excavator bucket to break asphalt pavement by pounding on it (see video frame capture at right) in front of my home convinced me that construction vibration damage is real.9,16 I found damage of similar sorts to that in my home in every home on my street which I examined.
 Other residents all along the street reported similar use of pounding with an excavator to demolish pavement17 and extensive damage they attributed to it.18 These facts, and many others, strengthened my views both that the construction was responsible and that construction damage is more common than some might think - or have you believe.

 The Construction Position